🗽 New York Eviction Notice Laws

 The petition and notice must be served on the tenant at least 5 days before the court date (10 days if served by nail and mail).
 File proof of service with the court.

-Both parties appear in court on the scheduled date.
-In NYC, cases often go through multiple adjournments and settlement conferences before trial.
-Tenants with Right to Counsel may have their case adjourned to obtain an attorney.
-Be prepared for multiple court appearances.
+Both parties appear in court.
+NYC cases often go through multiple adjournments and settlement conferences.
+Tenants with Right to Counsel may have cases adjourned to obtain an attorney.
+Be prepared for multiple appearances.

 Trial or Settlement

-If the case doesn’t settle, it proceeds to trial.
-Many cases settle with stipulations โ agreements where the tenant agrees to pay arrears or vacate by a certain date in exchange for dismissal or other terms.
-Consider whether a settlement gets you to your goal faster.
+Many cases settle with stipulations — agreements where the tenant agrees to pay arrears or vacate by a certain date in exchange for dismissal.
+Consider whether a settlement gets you to your goal faster than trial.

 Judgment and Warrant of Eviction

 If you prevail, the court enters a judgment for possession.
-You must then request a warrant of eviction from the court.
-There is typically a stay period (often 14 days in NYC, potentially longer) before the warrant can be executed.
+You must request a warrant of eviction.
+There is typically a stay period (often 14 days in NYC) before the warrant can be executed.

 Marshal or Sheriff Executes Warrant

-The City Marshal (NYC) or Sheriff (other counties) executes the warrant of eviction.
-They must provide notice to the tenant โ typically 72 hours in NYC โ before the actual eviction.
-Only a marshal or sheriff can physically remove the tenant.
-Never attempt a self-help eviction.
+The City Marshal (NYC) or Sheriff (other counties) executes the warrant.
+They must provide 72-hour notice to the tenant in NYC before the actual eviction.
+Only a marshal or sheriff can physically remove a tenant.

 | Stage | Timeline | Notes |